microsoft/pxt-mkdocs-sample/README.md

 View the [demo here](https://microsoft.github.io/pxt-mkdocs-sample/).

-This repo is a documentation website generated with [mkdocs.org](http://mkdocs.org) using MakeCode for rendering the blocks code.
+This repo is a documentation website generated with [mkdocs.org](http://mkdocs.org) using Microsoft MakeCode for rendering the blocks code.

 # How to use this repo?

-The three main configuration points for add MakeCode blocks rendering into your mkdocs project are:
+The three main configuration points for add Microsoft MakeCode blocks rendering into your mkdocs project are:
 - mkdocs.yml configuration
 - add embed.js to your docs folder
 - configure embed.js with the makecode website URL you want to use. eg: makecode.microbit.org